Kidkie/Kidkie-Admin-Menu-Pop/README.md

 ### Code comments

 When activated Ampop looks thru the body for class-name '.edit-link' and hides all elements.
-To change this, edit line 22 and 26 in JS to match your setup.
+To change this, edit line 22 and 26 in 'jquery.ampop.js' to match your setup.

-'#wpadminbar'
+The plugin uses element '#wpadminbar' to toggle Wordpress Admin Bar.
+This can be editier to suit your setup on lines 18, 32 and 48 in 'jquery.ampop.js'.

 ### Screenshots